avarghesein/-NIX/Raspberry Pi II (Buster)/ExtendSDMemoryLifeSpanTweaks.md

     /media/SDD/var/lib/vnstat /var/lib/vnstat   none    bind    0    0
     /media/SDD/var/lib/mysql /var/lib/mysql   none    bind    0    0

+After moving the directories, you may need to change the ownership of the new mountes, so that it will work properly e.g.

+    sudo chown -R pi:root /media/SDD/var/log
+    sudo chmod -R a+rw /media/SDD/var/log

 ## Disable Journaling on the Filesystem

         # Enable writeback mode.
 Provides the best ext4 performance.